-It is possible to construct a BIon solution in M-theory using a system of M2-branes and M5-branes \cite{m2}.
+It may be noted that here we have only analyzed the system numerically.
+However, to demonstrate that the system actually have phase transition, it is important to analyze it analytically.
+It would thus be important to analyze this system analytically.
+However, as this system is very complicated, it might be interesting to study a simpler model of black branes analytically.
+Such an analysis can give a better understating of such a system.
+It is possible to construct a BIon solution in M-theory using a system of M2-branes and M5-branes \cite{m22}.
 It would be interesting to analyze the system at a finite temperature.
 Then the thermodynamics of this system can be studied.
 It would be possible to study the quantum fluctuations to the geometry of a BIon in M-theory, and these could produce thermal fluctuations in the thermodynamics of this system.
 It would be interesting to analyze the critical points for such a system, and study the effects of these fluctuations on the stability of this system.
-It may also be noted that the thermodynamics of AdS black hole been studied in M-theory \cite{iib1, iib2}.
+It may also be noted that the thermodynamics of the AdS black hole have been studied in M-theory \cite{iib1, iib2}.
 It is possible to analyze the quantum corrections to these black holes, and this can also be done in Euclidean Quantum Gravity.
 It would also be interesting to generalize the work of this paper to such AdS black holes in M-theory.\\\\

-\textbf{ {Acknowledgments:}} S.D. acknowledges the support of research grant (DST/INSPIRE/04/2016/ 001391) from the Department of Science and Technology, Govt. of India.
+\textbf{ {Acknowledgments:}} S.D. acknowledges the support of research grant (DST/INSPIRE/04 /2016/001391) from the Department of Science and Technology, Govt. of India.
 S.C. is funded by Conicyt grant 21181211.
 The Centro de Estudios Cient\'{\i}ficos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of Conicyt.
-B. Pourhassan would like to thanks Iran Science Elites Federation.